 Collagen is the biggest protein in your body.
-Collagen peptides form molecular links between collagen particles to peptides, supporting tissues and body flexibility.
+Collagen peptides - bovine or fish - form molecular links between collagen particles to peptides, supporting tissues and body flexibility.
 When we age or don’t include enough nutrients in our diets, the production of collagen begins to decrease, potentially causing sagging skin, joint pain, and other symptoms of aging and nutrient deficiencies.

 Collagen peptide supplements offer a variety of amazing health benefits, such as helping relieve joint pain, increase skin and hair health, and boost muscle mass.
 Moreover, they’re made of two major sources of collagen, bovine and fish.